LOUISVILLE, Ky. (AP) — Former President Jimmy Carter headlines the list of first-ever winners of humanitarian awards bearing Muhammad Ali's name.

 The nation's 39th president was selected for the Muhammad Ali Humanitarian Lifetime Achievement Award.
 Other recipients will include singers Christina Aguilera and Michael Bolton for the awards that promote achievements in the fight for social justice.

-Ali, who was a three-time heavyweight champion, plans to be in his hometown of Louisville, Ky., for the presentation of the Muhammad Ali Humanitarian Awards on Oct.
+Ali, a former three-time heavyweight champion, plans to be in his hometown of Louisville, Ky., for the awards presentations on Oct.
 3.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 A recent Christmas Eve tradition that's become increasingly popular in Santa Fe has been shot down.